Data Binding in Blazor MultiSelect Dropdown Component

 Customizing the Change Event

-MultiSelect component by default fires the Change event when the component loses focus.
-However, if you want the Change event to be fired every time a value is selected or removed, disable the EnabledChangeOnBlur property.
-This will make the Change event be fired on every value selection and removal instead of just when the component loses focus.
+By default, the MultiSelect fires the Change event when the component loses focus.
+To fire the Change event whenever a value is selected or removed, set the EnableChangeOnBlur property to false.
 The default value of EnableChangeOnBlur is true.

 <SfMultiSelect TValue="string[]" TItem="Games" Placeholder="Favorite Sports" DataSource="@LocalData" EnableChangeOnBlur="@EnableChangeOnBlur">